 Penn State's Stuckeman School houses graduate and undergraduate degree programs in architecture and landscape architecture, as well the undergraduate degree program in graphic design.
 Each of these programs – including professional and research-focused courses of study – is taught by leaders and designed to produce leaders, and consistently high national rankings and job placement rates attest to the success of our programs and graduates.
 We invite you to explore this site for more details regarding our programs, people, and priorities.

-Sipes brings Geodesign expertise to Penn State’s online degree
+Kim brings unique expertise to Penn State’s Geodesign programs

 No front page content has been created yet.